 1. Establish a content strategy

-A content strategy is the layout you’ll follow in order to identify the types of content you’ll put together, the posting schedules, and the platforms where you’ll upload your pieces.
+A content strategy is a layout you’ll follow in order to identify the types of content you’ll put together, the posting schedules, and the platforms where you’ll upload your pieces.
 By strategising and planning out what you’re going to create, you develop more cohesive content and pinpoint how themes relate to each other.
 It will ultimately be the guide to everything you make.

 To create a content strategy, start with the end in mind.
 Know what your goals are and work backwards from there.
 Then decide how you’re going to achieve those goals and what mediums will work best for the themes and topics you’re going to create content about.

 You also need to know what your competitors are doing, so assessing them and their strategies is also key.
-They may be marketing in a way that’s more effective so by dissecting their methods, you will have a better grasp on how to go about things.
+They may be marketing in a way that’s more effective so by dissecting their methods, you will have a better grasp of how to go about things.

 Having a backlog of content will also help so that you stick to a schedule and not have to panic every week because you don’t have any ideas to write or make a video about.
 A schedule will keep you on track and remind you when things need to be done.